After a probe runs, results open in the Probe Inspector. This is where you review visual differences between the Figma design and the live webpage.

 - Diff — pixel-level visual differences highlighted

-Switching view modes does not affect issues or versions.
+Switching view modes does not affect findings or versions.
 It only changes the visual presentation.

-- see all detected issues for the selected version
+- see all detected findings for the selected version, organised into Properties, Spacing, and Unverified

-- select an issue to highlight it on the canvas
+- select a finding to highlight it on the canvas

 Use the Versions panel to: